 In 2011 a 1 ha open water wetland at the lower end of the property was constructed.
-Baseline spring bird counts were carried out in 2011, 2012, 2015, 2016, 2017, 2018, 2019, 2020, 2021.
-Data from the two surveys in 2021 is presented in the Table 18.
+Spring bird counts were carried out in 2011 and 2012, and annually from 2015-2021.

 As the subdivision around the perimeter of the area grows with housing disturbance of the wildlife increases.
 Local people are using the open water area as a canoe paddling place and the activity from building and the associated Dogs and Cats adds to the disturbance.
 In light of this, it has been decided that recording wetland bird numbers in the future is not worthwhile.